zhou-dong/zhou-dong.github.io/_posts/machine-learning/troy/2015-12-15-prepare_computer_vision.md

 {% include JB/setup %}

+resolution: 分辨率

 - sampleing: choose or delete pixels
 - quantization: quantize the pixels

+- noise: different from its neighbors

 ### Image and video compress